Nonprofit-Exchange-Hub/web-app/README.md

 E2E_DATABASE_DB=e2e_db
 # sockets gateway cors
 SOCKET_CORS_ORIGIN="http://localhost:3000"
+JWT_SECRET=foobar
+# reach out to a team lead for the below value if you need it to work on email notification works
+SENDGRID_API_KEY=
 ```
 6. In that `.env` file we'll now customize some of those values
     * If you are using the non-dockerized version of postgres, change the `DATABASE_PORT` value to `5432`